kleijnweb/swagger-bundle/README.md

 ## Install And Configure

 Install using composer (`composer require kleijnweb/swagger-bundle`).
+You want to check out the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to ensure you are getting what you want and optionally verify your download.

 Add Swagger-based routing to your app, for example:

 ```yml
 test: